JusDooEt/SC-Cargo-Log-Qt/README.md

 - [x] Create a window allowing users to see their past routes.
   - [x] Add functionality to allow users to sort by day using a calendar widget.
   - [x] Selecting a route will show the user all of the transactions and further details of the route.
-- [ ] Add Secuirty features to login
+- [ ] Add Security features to login